 Site of Niger's annual Wodaabe Gerewol male beauty festival near In-Gall

-What is the best time of year to visit attractions in Niger?
+When is the best season to visit attractions in Niger?

 November to February offers the most comfortable conditions — temperatures 20-30°C, clear skies, and the dry season makes roads passable and wildlife concentrated around water sources.